Emily Prentiss

 Emily Elizabeth Prentiss is a fictional character in the CBS crime drama Criminal Minds, portrayed by Paget Brewster.
 A longtime member of the Behavioral Analysis Unit (BAU), Prentiss is characterized by her intelligence, linguistic abilities, leadership, resilience, and diplomatic upbringing as the daughter of an ambassador.
-Prentiss plays a central role in the series, eventually becoming Unit Chief in Season 12 and later Section Chief, a position she held until the end of the show.
-Brewster has continued her role in the series after its revival, Criminal Minds: Evolution.
+Prentiss plays a central role in the series, eventually becoming Unit Chief in Season 12 and later Section Chief, a position she still holds in the series revival, Criminal Minds: Evolution.

 Prentiss first appears in Season 2 as a replacement for Agent Elle Greenaway.
-Initially met with suspicion due to her diplomatic and political background, she proves herself through cultural knowledge, profiling skills, professionalism, and dedication.
-Her storyline is one of the most complex in the series, including faking her own death in Season 6 to evade Ian Doyle, a dangerous nemesis, with the help of Hotch and JJ.
-She returns in Season 7 to neutralize Doyle before leaving again to lead Interpol in London.
-Prentiss makes brief appearances in Season 9 and Season 11 before rejoining the BAU as Unit Chief in Season 12 after Hotch’s resignation.
+Initially met with suspicion due to her diplomatic and political background, she proves herself through cultural knowledge, profiling skills, and perseverance.
+Her storyline is one of the most complex in the series, including her undercover involvement with an international terrorist in season 6.
+Prentiss leaves the BAU and leads Interpol in London.
+She makes brief appearances in Season 9 and Season 11 before rejoining the BAU as Unit Chief in Season 12 after Hotch's resignation.
 Since the end of Season 15, she has served as the FBI Section Chief.

-A major effect to the storyline of Prentiss is that the actress, Paget Brewster, departed and returned to Criminal Minds two separate times due to "creative, financial, and personal reasons."
-Her first exit occurred near the end of Season 6 after being let go following 18 episodes for "budget cuts," but she returned in Season 7 due to overwhelming fan demand.
-Brewster left again to pursue other television roles and was absent in Seasons 8 and 10, making brief guest appearances in Seasons 9 and 11.
-She reprised her role as a main character in Season 12 after Thomas Gibson, the actor portraying Agent Aaron Hotchner, was fired.
+Prentiss's role in the series was affected by Brewster's departure two separate times due to "creative, financial, and personal reasons."
+Her first exit occurred near the end of Season 6 after being let go following 18 episodes for "budget cuts", but she returned in Season 7 due to overwhelming fan demand.
+Brewster left again due to other television roles and was absent in Seasons 8 and 10, making brief guest appearances in Seasons 9 and 11.
+She reprised her role as a main character in Season 12 after actor Thomas Gibson, who portrayed Agent Aaron Hotchner, was fired.